 Because Americana music arises out of the vernacular music of Appalachia, its transatlantic roots extend back to the traditional music of Scotland, Ireland, Wales and England, as well as continental Europe.

 I visited the Blue Ridge Mountains for the first time in the fall of 2014 on a trip to Asheville, North Carolina.
 On a lovely motor tour of Mt.
 Pisgah I stopped for lunch at the historic Mt.
 Pisgah Inn.

 After dining I perused the gift shop where I spotted Appalachian Concerto, a CD released in 2010 by the Kruger Brothers.
 Although I was unfamiliar with the trio, I was intrigued by the bluegrass chamber work featuring Jens and Uwe Kruger and Joel Landsberg.
 I would have purchased the CD based on my love of Americana music, but I was especially eager to listen to the disc because I knew the bluegrass trio was booked to play Kitchener’s Registry Theatre the following spring.

 On my way home via the Catskills, Appalachian Concerto was my constant companion in the car CD player.
 Upon returning to Waterloo I wasted no time learning as much about the Kruger Brothers as I could.
 As part of my research I received from the musicians three releases — Doc: Remembering Doc Watson (2002), Best of the Kruger Brothers (2012) and Spirit of the Rockies (2013).
 I highly recommend these albums along with everything else the trio has released.

 The Kruger Brothers’ sellout Registry concert in March 2015 was spectacular.
 Sitting through it, I felt as if I was witnessing bluegrass music as a river with many tributaries: past, present and future.
 I was transported back to the Blue Ridge Mountains on the wings of invigorating music.
 Jens’ compositions were exceptional and the musicianship was virtuoso, augmented with strong vocals.
 In addition to Jens’ original compositions, the trio offered inspired interpretations of the Americana songbook.

-For those who would like to know a bit more about the Kruger Brothers, here’s a thumbnail bio and appreciation.
+For bluegrass fans with their heads buried in sand who would like to know a more about the Kruger Brothers, here’s a thumbnail bio and appreciation.